ganeti/ganeti/doc/design-file-based-storage.rst

 Other hypervisors
 +++++++++++++++++

-Other hypervisors have mostly differnet ways to make storage available to their virtual instances/machines.
+Other hypervisors have mostly different ways to make storage available to their virtual instances/machines.
 This is beyond the scope of this document.